 Type G is mainly used in the United Kingdom, Ireland, Cyprus, Malta, Malaysia, Singapore and Hong Kong.
-(Click here for a complete list of all countries that use type G)
+(Click here for the full list of all countries that use type G)

 This 13 amp plug has three rectangular prongs that form an isosceles triangle.
 The central earth pin is 4 by 8 mm and 22.7 mm long.
 Line and neutral pins are 4 by 6.35 mm and 17.7 mm long, on centres spaced 22.2 mm apart.
 The centre-to-centre distance between the earth pin and the middle of the imaginary line connecting the two power pins is 22.2 mm.
 The 9-mm long insulated sleeves prevent accidental contact with a bare connector while the plug is partially inserted.